shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

-6-load_from_json_file - Code to create an object from a JSON file 7-add_item - Code to add all arguments to a list and save them to a file 8-class_to_json - Code to get the dictionary description with simple data structure for JSON serialization of an object
+6-load_from_json_file - Code to create an object from a JSON file 7-add_item - Code to add all arguments to a list and save them to a file 8-class_to_json - Code to get the dictionary description with simple data structure for JSON serialization of an object 9-student - Code to define a student class